input-output-hk/plutus-pioneer-program/docs/lectures/lecture-07/lesson-06/README.md

-# Lesson 7.5: Marlowe Starter Kit: 1.
-ZCB using the Marlowe Runtime command-line client
+# Lesson 7.5: ZCB using the Marlowe Runtime command-line client

 Welcome to Lesson 7.6!
 In this lesson, you'll learn how to run a zero-coupon bond smart contract using Marlowe Runtime command-line tooling.